Updated on

 In Conclusion

-To sum up, the active-B12 blood test represents a major step-up over the regular blood test, because it gives a much better picture of the levels of B12 that has any hopes of being absorbed.
-The test can make the task of B12 deficiency diagnosis easier for the laboratorian, the doctor, and the patient.
-However, currently available tests like MMA and homocysteine can discover functional B12 deficiencies almost as well, and sometimes better.
+To sum up, proponents believe the active-B12 test (or, as we prefer – the holoTC test) represents a major step-up over the regular blood test, because it gives a better picture of B12 that has any hopes of being absorbed.
+According to them, the test can make the task of B12 deficiency diagnosis easier for both the doctor and the patient.